The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Models

-Another fractal characteristic of $\tDelta_{C(4M+1)}$ is self-similarity under energy rescaling about infinitely many different reference energies.
-For example, if $\teps_0$ lies at the center of a retained interval beginning with approximant $\tDelta_l$ (and is thus also at the center of a retained interval for all higher approximants), then $\tDelta(\teps_0+\Delta\teps)=\Delta(\teps_0+\Delta\teps/(4M+1))$ for all $|\Delta\teps|\le |\veps_l|$.
-As we shall see, self-similarity about the Fermi energy (corresponding to $\teps_0 = 0$) will be of particular consequence for the fractal Anderson impurity problem.
+Another fractal characteristic of $\Delta_{C(4M+1)}(\eps)$ is self-similarity under energy rescaling about infinitely many different reference energies.
+For example, if $\eps_0$ lies at the center of a retained interval beginning with approximant $\Delta_l(\eps)$---and is thus also at the center of a retained interval for all higher-order approximants---then $\Delta(\eps_0+\Delta\eps)=\Delta(\eps_0+\Delta\eps/(4M+1))$ for $|\Delta\eps| < 3W_l/2$.
+As we shall see, self-similarity about the Fermi energy will be of particular consequence for the fractal Anderson impurity problem.

-Appendix \ref{app:self-similar} briefly treats a related class of hybridization functions $\tDelta_{C(4M+3)}$ for positive integer $M$ that can be constructed by a variant of the above finite subdivision rule in which each nonzero energy range of $\tDelta_{l-1}(\teps)>0$ is divided into $4M+3$ equal-width windows, and one sets $\tDelta_l(\teps)=0$ throughout each \textit{odd}-numbered interval.
+Appendix \ref{app:self-similar} briefly treats a related class of hybridization functions $\Delta_{C(4M+3)}(\eps)$ for positive integer $M$ that can be constructed by a variant of the above finite subdivision rule in which each nonzero energy range of $\Delta_{l-1}(\eps)>0$ is divided into $4M+3$ equal-width windows, and one sets $\Delta_l(\eps)=0$ throughout each \textit{odd}-numbered interval.
 Such a hybridization function has fractal dimension

-and is self-similar under $\teps \to \teps/(4M+3)$ (as well as under rescaling about a countable infinity of other points).
-Also considered in Appendix \ref{app:self-similar} is a reduced hybridization function
+and is self-similar under rescalings $\eps \to \eps_0 + (\eps-\eps_0)/(4M+3)$ about $\eps_0 = 0$ and a countable infinity of other points.
+Also considered in Appendix \ref{app:self-similar} is a hybridization function

 for $b>1$ and $m = 0,\, 1, \, 2, \, \ldots$.
-This function is not fractal: it has a box-counting dimension equal to its engineering dimension of $1$ and exhibits self-similarity under rescalings $\teps \to \teps/b$ about a single reference energy $\teps_0=0$ (the Fermi energy).
-Comparison between properties in the strong-coupling (Kondo) limit of the Anderson model with hybridization functions $\tDelta_{C(4M+1)}$, $\tDelta_{C(4M+3)}$, and $\tDelta_{S(b)}$ allows us to separate signatures of true fractality from ones that arise merely from self-similarity about the Fermi energy.
+This function is not fractal: it has a box-counting dimension equal to its topological dimension of $1$ and exhibits self-similarity under rescalings $\eps \to \eps_0 + (\eps-\eps_0)/b$ about a single reference energy $\eps_0=0$.
+Comparison between properties in the strong-coupling (Kondo) limit of the Anderson model with hybridization functions $\Delta_{C(4M+1)}$, $\Delta_{C(4M+3)}$, and $\Delta_{S(b)}$ allows us to separate signatures of fractality from ones that arise merely from self-similarity about the Fermi energy.